-"Needs Improvement" on any category of the Annual Evaluation Letter is one indicator of the need to either make a remediation plan (with student, guided by faculty) or evaluate whether a student remains in good standing in the Clinical Program A student may lose "good standing" in the program for a number of reasons, most typically a combination of factors.
-These could include (but are not limited to) not completing research milestones by the required deadline, ratings below "3" on clinical practicum or research milestone evaluations, and consistent lack of professional behavior.
+Finally, Annual Evaluation Form ratings by primary mentors will be used to assess MLA in research and professionalism domains.
+Mentor assessment of "Needs Improvement" on any category of the Annual Evaluation Form is one indicator of the need to either make a remediation plan (with student, guided by faculty) or evaluate whether a student remains in good standing in the Clinical Program.
+A student may lose "good standing" in the program for a number of reasons, most typically a combination of factors.
+These could include (but are not limited to) not completing research milestones by the required deadline, ratings of 1 "Remediation needed" on clinical practicum evaluations, and consistent lack of professional behavior.
 The clinical faculty would discuss and make a formal decision if a student is no longer in good standing in the program, and agree on a remediation plan.
-This would be communicated in writing to the student, who would meet with advisor and DCT to make a plan for improvement and indicators of progress that would meet the minimal level of achievement and be necessaryto return to good standing in the program.
+This would be communicated in writing to the student, who would meet with advisor and DCT to make a plan for improvement and indicators of progress that would meet the minimal level of achievement and be necessary to return to good standing in the program.
+Reaching MLA ("meets/exceeds expectations") on each mentor rating category is a requirement for program/DCT approval to apply for internship.